OSGeo/OSGeoLive-doc/en/quickstart/gvsig_quickstart.rst

 ================================================================================

-Select gvSIG from the application menu, :menuselection:`Geospatial->Desktop GIS->gvSIG`.
+Select gvSIG from the application menu, :menuselection:`Geospatial --> Desktop GIS --> gvSIG`.
 The application usually takes about a minute to startup.

 #.
 By default gvSIG opens with an empty project file with the 'View' document
    type selected.
 However, on OSGeo-Live, gvSIG has been configured to start with a default project.
 Click on the :guilabel:`New Project` button or go to :menuselection:`File --> New Project`.
-When prompted, you can select :menuselection:`Discard Changes` as we won't be using the last project.
+When prompted, you can select :guilabel:`Discard Changes` as we won't be using the last project.

 #.
 Click on the :guilabel:`New` button to create a view.
 It will be opened automatically.